dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/TrackedEntitiesExportController.md

 ### `*.parameter.TrackedEntityRequestParams.enrollmentOccurredBefore`

-Get tracked entities that has at least one enrollment with an occurred date before the date specified in `enrollmentOccurredBefore`.
+Get tracked entities that has at least one enrollment with an occurred date before this date.

 ### `*.parameter.TrackedEntityRequestParams.trackedEntityType`